Menu

 Solar Energy

 Floridians want electricity generated in an environmentally responsible way.
 FMPA’s mission is to meet this expectation without sacrificing the equally important priorities of low-cost and reliable power.
-By working together, Florida’s municipal electric utilities can build larger, more efficient solar energy that provides clean power at an affordable price for homes and businesses in Florida.
+By working together, Florida’s municipal electric utilities can build larger, more efficient solar energy that provides power at an affordable price for homes and businesses in Florida with lower emissions than alternatives.

 How Solar Power Works